Responding to Domestic

 Chat online or video call via their website.

-Prayer for Domestic and Family Violence Survivors
+Prayer for Domestic and Family Violence

 Amen.